-It is dedicated to Nizamuddin Auliya, one of the great saints of the Chishti Order in India.
-The two tombs and the dargah together make it a very serene place and the Sufi music performed here on Thursday evenings is a memorable experience.
-Go and experience some local colour here!
+It is dedicated to Nizamuddin Auliya, one of the greatest saints of the Chishti order in India.
+The two tombs and the dargah together make it a very serene place and the Sufi music performed here on Thursday evenings is a memorable affair.
+Go and experience some local colours here!

-Located in Faridabad in the area of Mangar Village, this hidden gem offers scenic views surrounded by the Aravallis and is a great mix of farm life coupled with a set of thrilling activities such as Bird watching, Tarzen Swing, Burma Bridge, Commando Net, Machan Climb, Monkey Crawl, Natural Mountain Climbing, Rappelling, the skill of Crossing a River and Artificial Rock Wall can also be found.
+Located in Faridabad in the area of Mangar village, this hidden gem offers scenic views surrounded by the Aravallis and is a great mix of farm life coupled with a set of thrilling activities such as bird watching, Tarzan Swing, Burma Bridge, Commando Net, Machan Climb, Monkey Crawl, natural mountain climbing, rappelling and many other things!

-They offer the latest way to discover Delhi - on a Segway PT i2 which is both an exciting and exhilarating experience.
-The Segway Tour explores the Secretariat area, Rashtrapati Bhavan, Parliament, Amar Jawan Jyoti, India Gate and the various ministry buildings on Rajpath.
-There is a weight criteria for this tour - you need to be more than 45 Kg but not more than 100 Kg.
+They offer the most fun way to discover Delhi - on a Segway PT i2 which is both an exciting and exhilarating experience.
+The Segway Tour explores the Secretariat area, Rashtrapati Bhavan, Parliament House, Amar Jawan Jyoti, India Gate and the various ministry buildings on Rajpath.
+There is a weight criteria for this tour - you need to be more than 45 Kgs but not over 100 Kgs.
 Moreover, children below the age of 12 cannot participate in these tours.

 Here's Their Website | https://www.birdres.com/segwaytour/